HubSpot Salesforce Integration Guide: Setup, Field Mapping, Cost & Best Practices

 What is the biggest challenge in HubSpot Salesforce integration?

-The biggest challenge is maintaining clean and consistent data between both platforms.
-Issues like duplicate records, incorrect field mapping, and conflicting workflows can quickly impact reporting and lead management if not handled properly during setup.
+The biggest challenge is maintaining clean and consistent data between both systems.
+Duplicate records, incorrect field mapping, unclear source-of-truth rules, validation errors, and overlapping workflows can affect reporting, lead management, and sales handoff quality.

 How do you avoid duplicate data in HubSpot Salesforce integration?